snakedye/kile/README.md

-it's on the AUR btw.
+The layout generator is on the AUR under the name of `rivertiler-git`

 `rivertiler tab`